yasmin2624/IKEA-System-MVC-Poject-/README.md

 │   └── js/
 └── Program.cs

 ---

-##🔐 User ↔ Role Assignment (Identity Integration)
+###🔐 User ↔ Role Assignment (Identity Integration)
 The system uses ASP.NET Identity with these main tables:

-AspNetUsers
+- 🔹AspNetUsers

-AspNetRoles
+- 🔹AspNetRoles

 AspNetUserRoles (relationship between users and roles)

 Assigning a role to a user is done using:

-await _userManager.AddToRoleAsync(user, roleName);
+-await _userManager.AddToRoleAsync(user, roleName);
 To display user roles in the index page:

-await _userManager.IsInRoleAsync(user, roleName);
+-await _userManager.IsInRoleAsync(user, roleName);

-💡 Future Improvements
+###💡 Future Improvements
-Add permission-level management (per-role authorization)
+- 🔹Add permission-level management (per-role authorization)

-Implement AJAX-based updates for smoother UX
+- 🔹Implement AJAX-based updates for smoother UX

-Add search, filters, and pagination in tables
+- 🔹Add search, filters, and pagination in tables

-Generate downloadable reports (PDF / Excel)
+- 🔹Generate downloadable reports (PDF / Excel)

-Enhance UI consistency and responsive behavior
+- 🔹Enhance UI consistency and responsive behavior

-🏁 License
+###🏁 License
 This project is created for educational purposes and internal training.
 You may use it for learning, modification, and practice freely.